 What is a Breaker Bar, and Why is it Useful When Mixing Bread Dough?

 I was initially worried about how this breaker bar was attached to the mixer’s tilt head: was it strong enough to handle stiff dough?
 I haven’t seen this ever show signs the bar would pop off, bend, or warp in testing.
-It flexes slightly, especially when mixing something like my sourdough pretzel dough, but it holds strong and mixes without trouble.
+It flexes slightly, especially when mixing something like my sourdough pretzel dough, but it holds strong and mixes easily.

 How to Use a Famag Dough Mixer

 Using the mixer is incredibly straightforward.
 I unscrew one of the screw levers that secure the tilt head and hinge it upward.
-Then, I remove the mixing bowl by turning the bottom locking plate and place the bowl on my kitchen scale.
+Then, I remove the mixing bowl by turning the bottom locking plate and placing the bowl on my kitchen scale.
 Surprisingly, the tall 8kg capacity Famag mixing bowl fits (barely) on my favorite baking scale, the My Weigh KD8000 scale, which is handy.

 As I often do, I hold back about 5-10% of the mixing water at this time.
 I’ll then add this water in after the dough is strengthened to some degree (commonly called bassinage); this helps develop the gluten in the dough at a faster rate, but also the reserved water can be used to help remove flour from the edges of the mixing bowl by pouring the water slowly right at that corner when the mixer is running.